nicm42/100-days-of-code-v2/log4.md

 **Day 7: 30th July 2021**
 I updated my Portfolio and Github Profile to make my Frontend Mentor projects more clear.
 I gave some Frontend Mentor feedback.
 I also did a couple of CSS Battles.

+**Day 8: 31st July 2021**
+Today I did a Flutter tutorial.
+I liked it - I can see how it would be easy to learn, since it's a lot like React.
+Although technically what I learnt was Dart.
+I think.
+I'm not 100% clear on which is which and what does what.